 Resumes must include the month and year for position duration (for example, "January 2018–October 2020: Account Representative").

-Submit an official copy of your GMAT score by selecting the GMAT business school program name Charles H. Lundquist College of Business – Masters in Accounting (code = KSQ-5N-35).
-For more information on registration, test centers, test preparation materials, and test fees, please visit the GMAT website.
+Submitting official GMAT scores: You can submit your official GMAT score report by selecting the GMAT business school program name Charles H. Lundquist College of Business – Masters in Accounting (code = KSQ-5N-35).

 - Transcripts (two-part process)